vanessaxuuan/tp/docs/DeveloperGuide.md

 **MSS:**

-1. TA adds a new student to the contact list by giving their name, their email and their class
+1. TA adds a new student to the contact list by giving their name, their email and their tutorial group
 2. Student successfully added to the list

     Use case ends.

 **Extensions**

 * 1a.
-The command has an invalid name, email and/or class.
+The command has an invalid name, email and/or tutorial group.
   * 1a1.
 TACH prompts the TA to type in the valid parameters.
   Step 1a1 is repeated until the data entered is correct.

     Use case resumes from step 2.

 * 1b.
-The command does not have a name, email and/or class.
+The command does not have a name, email and/or tutorial group.
     * 1b1.
 TACH prompts the TA to add in the valid parameters.
     Step 1b1 is repeated until the data entered is correct.

       Use case resumes from step 2.
 <br><br>

-**Use case: UC02 - Add a Class to a Student**
+**Use case: UC02 - Add a Tutorial Group to a Student**

 **MSS:**

-1. TA adds a new class to a student by giving the relevant class.
+1. TA adds a new tutorial group to a student by giving the relevant tutorial group.
-2. The new class is successfully added to the student.
+2. The new tutorial group is successfully added to the student.

     Use case ends.

 **Extensions**

 * 1a.
-The command has an invalid class.
+The command has an invalid tutorial group.
   * 1a1.
-TACH prompts the TA to type in a valid class.
+TACH prompts the TA to type in a valid tutorial group.
-  Step 1a1 is repeated until a valid class is entered.
+  Step 1a1 is repeated until a valid tutorial group is entered.

     Use case resumes from step 2.